 “Early stage” refers to people, irrespective of age, who are diagnosed with Alzheimer’s disease or related disorders and are in the beginning stages of the disease.
 In this stage, they retain the ability to participate in daily activities and in a give-and-take dialogue.
 This includes those persons with “younger onset” dementia who develop the disease under age 65.

 There is much you can do in the early stage to cope with the changes ahead.

 Website Resources for People with Alzheimer's Disease

-The Association now has a new resource to offer early-stage constituents with the recent launch of the new I have Alzheimer's web pages.
-Developed with input from people living in the early stage of Alzheimer’s or other dementia the web pages provide valuable resources, personal insights, and helps answer many questions a diagnosis of Alzheimer’s creates including:
+The Association now has a new resource to offer early-stage constituents with the recent launch of the new I Have Alzheimer's Web pages.
+Developed with input from people living in the early stage of Alzheimer’s or other dementia, the Web pages provide valuable resources and personal insights, and they help answer many questions a diagnosis of Alzheimer’s creates, including:

 - How do others respond to their diagnosis?

 - How do I live day to day?